GertMadsen/DeathCauses/README.md

 From 1999 to 2016, California has the highest increase in deaths with a 11038 increase in deaths caused by 'Alzheimer's disease'

-### The CSV file should be downloaded to the project folder.
+### The CSV file should be downloaded to the project root folder.

 ### Plotting images should be created in png format and found in the 'plots' folder as:
 * 'Annual_death_increase_for_Alzheimer's disease_in_California.png'.